Tanzyingsz/DDM-Dissertation/Storyline.md

 Rather than wasting your money in the shops, look no further for inspiring ways to create a fresh look from the things you already have.

-By altering, accessorising and combining clothes in new ways, you can revamp your home and look amazing.
+By altering, accessorising and combining discarded belongings in new ways, we can revamp your home and look amazing together!

 Join our army of refashionistas, creating new lifestyle with the help of our professional redesigner.